piyush-doke/image-caption-generator/README.md

 ### 1. Training

 Rather than training over images, we train the decoder directly over image embeddings (produced by Inception v3) for efficiency proposes.
-As for the encoder, training is skipped as we utilize a pre-trained Inception v3 network.
+And given that we use a pre-trained Inception v3 network, training for the encoder module is skipped.

 Implemented in [image_caption_generator.ipynb](/image_caption_generator.ipynb).